-Remarks Being complied on ongoing basis.
-Being complied on Statement (SPS) 2009, and follow procedures set down in the ongoing basis.
-EARF.
-Does not trigger environmental category A per ADB SPS.
-In Complied. particular, does not encroach any sensitive areas and/or critical nabitats per definition of ADB SPS, and does not cause significant adverse environmental impacts that are irreversible, diverse, or unprecedented, which may affect an area larger than he sites or facilities subject to physical works.
-Does not include and/or involve any activities listed in ADB's Complied.
-Prohibited Investment Activities List (Appendix 5 of ADB SPS).
-These activities do not qualify for ADB's financing.
-Complied. ncluding sites with national or international designation for • nature conservation, cultural heritage, or any other reason.
-Complied. cultural resources such as archaeological monuments; heritage sites; and movable or immovable objects, sites, structures, eligious, aesthetic, or other cultural significance.
-Alignments or project locations avoid or minimize, when Complied.
-Included avoidance is not possible, the cutting of trees.
-Include provisions in the EMP.
+Cuitorio 4) 6 " Criteria Remarks , es with all requirements of relevant national, state and ws, rules and regulations.
+Being complied on ongoing basis. es with all requirements of ADB Safeguards Policy ent (SPS) 2009, and follow procedures set down in the Being complied on ongoing basis. particul habitats significa diverse the site not trigger environmental category A per ADB SPS.
+In ar, does not encroach any sensitive areas and/or critical sper definition of ADB SPS, and does not cause ant adverse environmental impacts that are irreversible, or unprecedented, which may affect an area larger than sor facilities subject to physical works.
 Complied.
+Prohibi not include and/or involve any activities listed in ADB's ded Investment Activities List (Appendix 5 of ADB SPS). activities do not qualify for ADB's financing.
+Complied. includir nature any work in or near environmentally sensitive locations, og sites with national or international designation for conservation, cultural heritage, or any other reason.
+Complied. cultural sites; a groups have ar ot result in destruction of or encroachment onto physical resources such as archaeological monuments; heritage and movable or immovable objects, sites, structures, of structures, and natural features and landscapes that chaeological, paleontological, historical, architectural, s, aesthetic, or other cultural significance.
+Complied. avoidar ents or project locations avoid or minimize, when nce is not possible, the cutting of trees.
+Include provisions pensatory plantation at ten trees per every tree to be cut.
+Complied.
+Included in the EMP. s inputs from public consultation and disclosure for site Complied.
 Also, to be complied in future consultations.
-The IEE provides for this criterion.
-All the road works shall be designed to blend in with the Complied. ' Does not lead to alteration of surface water hydrology of Complied.
-Included , , , , , , , , , , , , , , , , , , , , in the EMP.
-Provides for appropriate protection/mitigation measures to Complied.
+The IEE provides for this criterion. environ Complied. stream: due to not lead to alteration of surface water hydrology of s/waterways that may result in increased sediment load erosion from construction sites. in the EMP. address sensitiv es for appropriate protection/mitigation measures to some impacts on adjoining communities, especially be receptors as schools/hospitals along the roads.
+Complied.
+Included in the EMP. incorpo requirements for drainage maintenance measures are rated into the operations and maintenance manual and budget allowed for to ensure ongoing performance of res.
+Complied.
 Included in the EMP.
-Complied.
-Included • ncorporated into the operations and maintenance manual and in the EMP. ncorporated into the operations and maintenance manual and suitable budget allowed for to ensure ongoing performance of IN THE EMP.
-Criteria Complies with all requirements of relevant national, state and ocal laws, rules and regulations.
-Complies with all requirements of ADB Safeguards Policy Statement (SPS) 2009, and follow procedures set down in the EARF.
-Does not trigger environmental category A per ADB SPS.
-In particular, does not encroach any sensitive areas and/or critical nabitats per definition of ADB SPS, and does not cause significant adverse environmental impacts that are irreversible, diverse, or unprecedented, which may affect an area larger than he sites or facilities subject to physical works.
-Does not include and/or involve any activities listed in ADB's Prohibited Investment Activities List (Appendix 5 of ADB SPS).
-These activities do not qualify for ADB's financing.
-Avoids any work in or near environmentally sensitive locations, including sites with national or international designation for pature conservation, cultural heritage, or any other reason.
-Does not result in destruction of or encroachment onto physical cultural resources such as archaeological monuments; heritage sites; and movable or immovable objects, sites, structures, groups of structures, and natural features and landscapes that have archaeological, paleontological, historical, architectural, eligious, aesthetic, or other cultural significance.
-Alignments or project locations avoid or minimize, when avoidance is not possible, the cutting of trees.
-Include provisions or compensatory plantation at ten trees per every tree to be cut.
-Reflects inputs from public consultation and disclosure for site selection.
-All the road works shall be designed to blend in with the environment.
-Does not lead to alteration of surface water hydrology of streams/waterways that may result in increased sediment load due to erosion from construction sites.
-Provides for appropriate protection/mitigation measures to address noise impacts on adjoining communities, especially sensitive receptors as schools/hospitals along the roads.